De Nederlandse versie van dit essay staat hier.

 When I think of the social landscape preceding the three psychotic episodes, I know that I perceived this landscape as being static and immovable.
 It felt hopeless and thus, the agitation concerning aura’s and other altered perceptions became more and more intense.
 Delusions gave peace and had free play to unfold.
 In my case, I guess that the constantly changing maternity situation inhibited static delusions from to building up.

 Searching for other explanatory models, I came across synaesthesia; an abnormal form of perception in which one or more senses unintentionally resonate with other senses.
 A phenomenon that often occurs among artists.
 The vibrating skies of Vincent van Gogh, for example, could be attributed to a form of synaesthesia.
 Synaesthesia can also be overwhelming.
-As in this painting, the outside world can shout at the artist without others noticing.
+As in this painting of Edvard Munch, the outside world can shout at the artist without others noticing.
 In this example, however, it is the external visual outside world that influences the external auditory outside world.
 The foundation of the inner world would not falter.
 It would remain clear what is ‘mine’ and what is ‘not-mine’.
 For years, I have considered this to be the distinction between a synesthetic experience and a hallucination.
 If there is clearly something of the inner world that helps shape the involuntary secondary sensory input, then you could call it a hallucination I had once thought before I became a mother.
 However, that boundary between ‘mine’ and ‘not-mine’ was not a strict one for me during pregnancy, labour and postpartum.
 If a hallucination were a combination of synaesthesia and interference from the inner world, I guess many healthy ‘synesthetic’ women giving birth would experience hallucinations.
 That’s why those neurological concepts of synaesthesia and hallucination didn’t work for me.

 Eventually I came to the German philosopher Hermann Schmitz (1928-2021) and his neo-phenomenological approach.
 With Schmitz I found the concept of ‘atmosphere’, which I found easier to work with.
 He also uses the term synaesthesia but defined it very differently from what is usual among neurologists.
 Gianni Francesetti builds on his work.
 According to Francesetti, synaesthesia is an essential part of all experiences.
 He distinguishes different stages in the process of the realisation of an experience.
 Every perception starts with atmospheric perception.
 According to him, you first ‘feel’ this atmospheric perception before you can name it.
 Schmitz even claims that ‘feelings’ are not innerworld matters!
 His most famous example is that of ‘panic breaking out’.
 This is an atmospheric matter that does not clearly feel either arising from the inside or from the outside.
 Such atmospheric perception precedes an experience of inside and outside.
 Only later in time does it break down into what someone thinks they feel inside and what they think to get as input for the separate senses.
 Only then a subject-object distinction arises.
 According to Schmitz, the world does not present itself from the outset in, for example, separate images and sounds.